Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-Where once were fruit sellers and prostitutes (enough to necessitate an annually published directory with a print run of 8,000 in the late 18th century), the streets of Covent Garden are now a hotbed of tourists, shoppers and the occasional gold-painted twit.
+Where once were fruit sellers and prostitutes (enough to necessitate an annually published directory with a print run of 8,000 in the late eighteenth century), the streets of Covent Garden are now a hotbed of tourists, shoppers and the occasional gold-painted twit.
 Why the shift?
 The departure of the central market in 1974 saw the cart-dragging merchants on their way, with the vacant space divvied up between commercial developers and cultural institutions.

 All of the images below were taken by photographer and Covent Garden historian Clive Boursnell, who recreated scenes from his archive of images from the late '60s and '70s for his book 'Covent Garden: Then & Now'.

 Use the slider handles on the images below to flick between past and present.
 Got an old photo of London we should re-shoot for our next gallery?
 Tweet at @TimeOutLondon.

 Pictures from 'Covent Garden: Then & Now' by Clive Boursnell, published by Frances Lincoln at £14.99.

 Support Time Out